Orion (singer)

 James Hodges Ellis (born James Hughes Bell, February 26, 1945 – December 12, 1998), also known as Orion, was an American singer.
 His voice was similar to Elvis Presley's, a fact which he and his record company played upon, making some believe that some of his recordings were by Presley, or even that Presley had not died in 1977.
 Ellis appeared with many artists, including Loretta Lynn, Jerry Lee Lewis, Tammy Wynette, Ricky Skaggs, Lee Greenwood, Gary Morris, and the Oak Ridge Boys.

+Ellis was shot and killed alongside his employee Elaine Thompson during a robbery at his pawn shop in Orrville, Alabama, on December 12, 1998.
+Jeffery James Lee was convicted of the murders and executed by the State of Alabama on September 17, 2026.

 Early life

-Ellis was born in either Pascagoula, Mississippi, Orrville, Alabama, or Washington, D.C. into a single-parent home.
+Ellis was born on February 26, 1945 in either Pascagoula, Mississippi, Orrville, Alabama, or Washington, D.C. into a single-parent home.
 According to a friend of Ellis' interviewed in the 2015 documentary Orion: The Man Who Would Be King, Ellis' birth certificate listed his mother as a secretary named Gladys Bell and his father as someone with the given name Vernon and no surname listed.
 However, this claim is not investigated further in the film and has not been verified elsewhere.

 Ellis moved with his mother to Birmingham, Alabama at the age of two, where he was put up for adoption and, aged four, was adopted by R. F. and Mary Faye (nee Hodges) Ellis.
 He attended Orrville High School, where he excelled in baseball, football and basketball.
 After winning a state fair competition, his first professional performance was in a Demon's Den nightclub in Albany, Georgia.
 Ellis entered Middle Georgia College on an athletic scholarship, then transferred to Livingston State University.